-We explore the Data Protection Act and GDPR regulations, focusing on call recordings, as well as referencing other relevant law and providing a FAQ section.
+We explore the Data Protection Act and GDPR regulations, focusing on call recordings, as well as referencing other relevant law and the impact of the FCA Consumer Duty – along with a handy FAQ section.

 The Data Protection Act (DPA) is a fundamental piece of UK law that governs the protection of personal data.